Your Guide to Treating Neck Pain Facet Joints

 After the procedure, you’ll rest for a short while before you’re ready to have someone drive you home.
 It’s common to feel some soreness or tenderness at the injection site for a couple of days—this is a normal part of the healing process and usually feels like a mild sunburn or muscle ache.
 Most people are able to return to work and their regular daily activities within a day or two.
 We’ll provide you with simple aftercare instructions to follow.
 The full pain-relieving effects can take a few weeks to develop as the nerves settle down, but many patients experience a significant improvement in their neck pain and mobility.

-Exploring the Benefits and Risks
+Weighing the Benefits and Potential Risks

 When you’re considering any new treatment, you want a clear picture of what to expect—both the good and the potential downsides.
 Let’s walk through the benefits and risks of cervical facet radiofrequency neurotomy so you can feel confident in your decision-making process.
 This procedure is designed to offer substantial relief, but it’s important to have a balanced view.

-Benefit: Lasting Pain Relief and Better Movement
+Find Lasting Pain Relief and Better Mobility

 Cervical facet radiofrequency neurotomy is a minimally invasive procedure designed to provide significant, long-lasting relief from chronic neck pain.
 It works by using heat from radiofrequency energy to interrupt the pain signals sent by specific nerves in your cervical facet joints.
 For many people dealing with pain from arthritis or an old injury, this treatment can be a game-changer.
 The goal is to stop the pain at its source, which not only eases discomfort but can also restore your neck’s range of motion.
 The relief from a successful radiofrequency ablation can last for several months, and in some cases, even longer than a year, helping you get back to your daily activities with greater comfort and ease.

-Benefit: Less Reliance on Pain Medication
+Reduce Your Reliance on Pain Medication

 One of the most significant advantages of finding effective pain relief is the potential to reduce your dependence on pain medication.
 When you experience less chronic neck pain, you may find you no longer need to rely on daily medications to get through the day.
 This procedure helps you manage your pain directly, which can lead to a more active and fulfilling lifestyle.
 By improving your ability to move your neck freely and without constant discomfort, you can regain a sense of control over your health.
 Our team at Kentuckiana Pain Specialists focuses on pain management treatments that address the root cause of your pain, helping you live more comfortably with less medication.

-Understanding the Potential Risks
+What Are the Potential Risks and Side Effects?

 Like any medical procedure, it’s important to understand the potential risks involved.
 Cervical facet radiofrequency neurotomy is considered a very safe treatment, but some temporary side effects can occur.
 You might experience some soreness, a burning sensation, or numbness near the treatment area immediately following the procedure.
 These symptoms typically resolve on their own within a few days or weeks.
 More serious complications, such as infection or nerve damage, are rare.
 Before your procedure, Dr. Nair will walk you through all the potential risks and benefits to ensure you feel confident and informed.
 We encourage you to ask questions and share any concerns you may have during your consultation.